 The Carell Woodland Sculpture Trail is currently closed for renovations and enhancements.
 This feature is scheduled to reopen in Spring 2020.

 The Cheekwood Permanent Collection of Decorative Arts includes objects representing a variety of cultures, artistic genres, materials, and craftsmanship.
-Most notably, the Decorative Arts selections are made up of niche collections, each of great quality and beauty.
+The Decorative Arts selections are made up of niche collections, each of great quality and beauty.

 Cheek Family Collection

-The Cheekwood historic residence, the “Mansion,” is considered the largest object in the Cheekwood Permanent Collection.
+The historic Cheekwood Mansion is considered the largest object in the Cheekwood Permanent Collection.
 Built in 1929, it is a masterpiece of the 18th-Century English architectural Georgian-style.
-Numerous architectural features date to the 18th century and were purchased by the Cheeks to have incorporated into the construction of their home.
-This “object,” officially gifted in 1959, is the first of many objects the Cheek family has presented to Cheekwood throughout its institutional history.
-In 2017, these objects will be on permanent view in the newly restored Cheekwood Historic Interiors.
+Numerous architectural elements date to the 18th century and were purchased by the Cheeks to be incorporated into the construction of their home.

 Chinese Snuff Bottles

-The first gift to the Cheekwood Permanent Collection, the Chinese Snuff Bottles are miniature artisanal objects which include great detail and are made of precious materials.
+The first gift to the Cheekwood Permanent Collection in 1958, the Chinese Snuff Bottles are miniature artisanal objects which include great detail and are made of a variety of materials from porcelain to ivory.
 Over 500 of these small, intricate medicinal devices demonstrate extraordinary skill as well as provide an insight into a tradition of the past.

 American and European Silver